 This Club is set in the outstanding natural surroundings of Smith's Lawn, thought to have been named after a gamekeeper at the time of the Restoration in the 17th century.
 Nearby are the renowned Savill and Valley Gardens.
 Such a spectacular location, impressive fixtures list and the Club's unrivalled, close relationship with the Royal Family ensures that Guards Polo Club is, without doubt, one of the most famous polo clubs in the world.

 Smith's Lawn is home to our elegant Clubhouse, featuring a restaurant and bar for members and guests, offering an unrivalled view over the Club's Queen's Ground.
 There are nine further grounds at this location.
 Further into Windsor Great Park, at Flemish Farm, Guards Polo Club has developed two additional polo grounds, incorporating a spectacular backdrop of Windsor Castle, and manages 120 stables and an all-weather exercise track at this same location.

 The Club's season starts in April and finishes in mid September, hosting more than 500 matches each year.
-Our premier tournaments include the Cartier Queen's Cup (high-goal), Royal Windsor Cup (medium-goal), Hildon Archie David (low-goal) and Duke of Cornwall Trophy (high-goal).
-Other key competitions include the Duke of Wellington Trophy, Ladies' Charity Polo Tournament and the Tempus Autumn Nations Trophy.
+Our premier tournaments include the Cartier Queen's Cup (high-goal), Out-Sourcing Inc. Royal Windsor Cup (medium-goal), Hildon Archie David (low-goal) and Duke of Cornwall Trophy (high-goal).
+Other key competitions include the Duke of Wellington Trophy, Ladies' Charity Polo Tournament and the Autumn Nations Trophy.